nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 ## Latest News
+Date: 26th September
+Announcement:The Task and Subtask Kanban boards are now completed Our project is promoted to release version : **1.2.0-SNAPSHOT**

 Date : 12th September
 Announcement: This software is ready for use as a Kanban Board As of today we shipping the project as a WAR file :**kanban-board.war**